This Post Originally appeared on HP Technology at Work Blog

 Various issues might arise when Microsoft ends its support of Windows Server 2003.
 After support ends, your organization may not meet industry-wide compliance standards and regulations, resulting in lost business, paying high transaction fees and penalties, or failing compliance audits.
 Maintenance costs for legacy hardware are likely to increase, and those maintenance costs can add up quickly—so staying put will probably cost more in the end.

 Now is the time to start planning your migration to the new server OS and the applications that run on it.
 A migration also represents a chance to modernize your way of business and consider newer technologies like cloud computing.

 To handle the technical considerations associated with this migration, HP recommends a four-phase approach: discovery, assessment, targeting, and migration.

 - Discovery: This critical phase determines where the servers are, what services and applications they are running, and whether they are ISV or custom applications.
-This first step is especially crucial because it will serve as the foundation to identifying and developing an effective migration program.
+This first step is especially crucial because it will serve as the foundation for identifying and developing an effective migration program.